snowplow/documentation/docs/getting-started-on-bdp/cloud/index.md

 ## Where is the Snowplow pipeline hosted?

-All data processed and collected with Snowplow BDP Cloud is undertaken within Snowplow’s own cloud account (AWS `eu-central-1` or `us-east-2` region).
+All data processed and collected with Snowplow BDP Cloud is undertaken within Snowplow’s own cloud account.
 Data is stored in Snowplow’s cloud account for 7 days to provide resilience against potential failures.

 For more information, please see our [full product description](https://snowplow.io/).